byteferry/sdds/SDDS specification 1.0 Beta_en.md

 4. Q: What is the difference between attribute and property?

 A: Both attribute and property can be called attributes.
 However, attribute is all the fields that can be defined in the schema.
-The property is the property used in the sdds engine.
+The property is the property used in the SDDS engine.
 We also need to understand the property, because the program needs to operate on it.
 This specification states that all properties begin with "_".

-5, Q: There is no if condition in sdds, how to deal with it?
+5, Q: There is no if condition in SDDS, how to deal with it?

-A: The if condition is not needed in sdds.
+A: The if condition is not needed in SDDS.
 Such a requirement can be implemented by the one_of node structure.

 6. Q: Can the selector only search for the loaded node before the node?
 What to do if it is not loaded?

 A: Yes, the selector can only search for existing nodes.
 To handle unloaded nodes, do not process the following nodes in the previous node, but read and write the previous nodes in the following nodes.

-### Index of sdds attributes
+### Index of SDDS attributes

-index of attributes of sdds node
+index of attributes of SDDS node

 | Attribute Name | Data Type | Description |
 |---------------|-----------|----------|